karki-19/URL_Shortner/README.md

-TO start the server write command - npm run dev
+To start the server write the command - npm run dev

-Server running on port - 40000
+Server running on port - 4000

+Description - Use Postman to check all the Routes.